-Man Who Caught ‘Super-Gonorrhea’ Bug Is Cured, But Experts Fear More Cases Might Be Reported
+Man Who Caught ‘Super-Gonorrhea’ Bug Gets Cured, But Experts Fear More Cases Might Be Reported

 — Raw Story (@RawStory) April 19, 2018

 According to the U.S. Centers for Disease Control and Prevention’s gonorrhea fact sheet, the disease is most common in people aged 15 to 24 years old, and can result in genital, throat, and rectal infections, with longterm pelvic and abdominal pain and infertility among the possible consequences if the disease isn’t treated.
 Gonorrhea can be spread when a person has sexual intercourse with an infected individual, and also from mother to newborn child, when an infected woman gives birth.
+Symptoms for men and women may vary, and are oftentimes mild, with some cases of the disease being asymptomatic.

 The health agency suggests that the proper use of condoms and having a “mutually monogamous” relationship with a partner who has tested negative for STDs could be helpful in reducing the risk of gonorrhea.

 At the moment, Williams and other health experts are concerned that the potential overuse of anti-gonorrhea drugs, including last choice medications like the aforementioned ertapenem, might result in higher rates of resistance, and a high possibility of super-gonorrhea becoming more commonplace, Newsweek wrote.
 She stressed that people are more likely to be infected by so-called “superbugs” when they travel to countries where antibiotic use is not strictly or carefully practiced.